-The Citi Double Cash is one of the best flat rate cash back cards in the credit card industry.
+The Citi Double Cash is one of the best flat rate cards in the credit card industry.
 It was introduced in the Fall of 2014 to rave reviews and has been a favorite ever since.
 The Double Cash has no annual fee, which makes it a great foundational card and long-term keeper.
-However, its not the best card for many people, especially travelers.
-The card might have one of the highest flat rates in the industry, but other cards can be surprisingly more lucrative.

 Unfortunately, the Double Cash Card does not have a sign-up bonus.
 This is common among high earning flat rate cards such as the American Express Blue Business Plus and its new cash back counterpart.
 A lack of sign-up bonus makes cards like the Double Cash great long-term keeper cards because you must use them for a long time to earn cash back that’s the equivalent of a sign-up bonus.

-Personally, I prefer cash back cards with a slightly lower earning rate (or different earning structure) and a higher bonus.
-This is because I can get the bonus money upfront.
-For example, the Bank of America Cash Rewards Card has a bonus worth $200.
+Personally, I prefer cards with a slightly lower earning rate (or different earning structure) and a higher bonus.
+This is because you can get the bonus money upfront.
+For example, the Chase Freedom Unlimited has a bonus worth 15,000 Ultimate Rewards (UR) points.
 You would have to spend just $500 to earn the bonus.
-Earning the same $200 with the Double Cash Card requires you to spend $10,000 and pay it back in full.
+Earning the same 15,000 points with the Double Cash Card requires you to spend $7,500 and pay it back in full.
 That’s 20 times more money for the same bonus!
-Moreover, there are much better ways to spend $10,000, especially if you are a traveler who collects points and miles.

-The Citi Double Cash has a minimum cash back balance of $25 before you can redeem.
+The Citi Double Cash has a minimum rewards balance of $25 or 2,500 points before you can redeem.
 This minimum balance can be earned by spending $1,250 and paying it back.
 Minimum balances are common on a lot of cash back cards, such as the American Express Blue Cash Preferred.
 Cash back is shown in two columns in your online account.
 The first column shows how much you have earned from spending.
 And the second column shows how much you have earned from paying your bills.

 Direct deposit is the most valuable because you can move the money into a bank account of your choice.
 This account does not have to be a Citibank account.
 I prefer this method because you can use the money for investments or for a designated travel account.
 You can also simply move it into checking or savings.